Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 5

-Apply for state licensure (requirements vary: some states require additional jurisprudence exams)
+Apply for state licensure (some states add a jurisprudence exam)

-LPCs can independently diagnose and treat mental health conditions, provide individual/group/family therapy, conduct career counseling, and perform substance abuse counseling with additional certification.
+LPCs can independently diagnose and treat mental health conditions, provide individual, group, and family therapy, conduct career counseling, and offer substance abuse counseling with additional certification.
 Cannot prescribe medication in most states.
-Cannot administer formal psychological testing (IQ, neuropsychological, personality assessments).
+Cannot administer formal psychological testing (IQ, neuropsychological, or personality batteries).

 LCSW